akoval-caa/address-geocoder/README.md

 6. Ctrl+A  and Ctrl+C to copy complete table results from the page
 7. insert to the Excel and use vlookup() function to pull the geocoding data where needed using the ID column

+Important notice: be carefull not to exaust API with too many calls!
+Every time page gets reloaded each table line makes new API call.